Department of Music, College of Fine and Performing Arts

 Freshmen and transfer students will be declared as their intended major after performing a successful audition on their main instrument or voice.
 Progress will be reviewed by coordinators in each applied and academic area.

 Application Deadline: The audition must be complete prior to the quarter in which the student intends to enroll.
-The audition deadline for each fall quarter is June 1.
 Students electing to begin in a quarter other than fall should seek advisement prior to enrollment.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.
 A minimum GPA of 2.5 in music courses is required for graduation with a degree in music.